9413d5ff2a0b4f237a264010b65350e7/TAG/PHB33/README.md

 See this [suicide information we've compiled just for company workers](/PHB33/suicide_info.md)

 ## Nighttime Visitors
 The CIA has increased the number of [nighttime visits](/PHB33/dhn_sub.md) it makes to unsuspecting people, in almost all cases they are suggesting suicide.
-This has driven some to commit suicide.

 # Deadly Accomodations
 If you are staying at Motel 6, Legacy at Riverdale, or Phoenix House you need to read [Deadly Accomodations](/etc/lodging.md).